Induction coil design has a major impact on your part quality, process efficiency, and manufacturing costs.

-This brochure provides a guide for everything you need to design the optimal coil for your part and process.
-Get your copy and read about the science and the art of induction coil design.
+This brochure provides a guide for everything you need to design the optimal coil for the best performance from your induction heating system.

 The induction coil determines how effectively and efficiently a workpiece is heated.
 Induction coils are water-cooled conductors made of copper tubing that is readily formed into the shape of the coil for the induction heating process.
 Induction heating coils do not themselves get hot as water flows through them.